-The collection of non-payment of commercial debt is generally covered by law.
+The business debt collection of non-payment is generally covered by law.
 Legal frameworks exist in some countries that dictate terms relating to when a payment is considered “late” and the kinds of fee, penalty and late payment interest that can be levied to recoup the additional debt collection costs.
 However, these laws are not applied worldwide.

 In the European Union, legislation first introduced in 1998 supports the statutory right of companies to collect interest for late payments.
 Simply put, the EU regulations indicate that debtors will be forced to pay interest and reimburse the reasonable recovery costs of the creditor if they do not pay for goods and services on time (60 days for business and 30 days for public authorities).